Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-which involves the famous coupling of the spin tensor to the Riemann curvature.\epubtkFootnote{Our conventions for the Riemann tensor $R_{\alpha\beta\mu\nu}$ follow those of MTW~\cite{MTW}.} With a little more work, the equation of motion \eqref{MathPapa} can also be derived using an arbitrary coordinate system, making use of the parallel transport equation~\eqref{parallel}.
+which involves the famous coupling of the spin tensor to the Riemann curvature.\footnote{Our conventions for the Riemann tensor $R_{\alpha\beta\mu\nu}$ follow those of \cite{MTW}.} With a little more work, the equation of motion \eqref{MathPapa} can also be derived using an arbitrary coordinate system, making use of the parallel transport equation \eqref{parallel}.

 Finally, varying with respect to the metric while keeping $\delta\theta^{\alpha\beta}=0$, gives the stress-energy tensor of the spinning particle.
 We must again take into account the scalarity of the action, as imposed by Eq.~\eqref{scalar}.
-We obtain the standard pole-dipole result~\cite{Tulc1, Tulc2, Mathisson37, Papa51spin, CPapa51, Traut58, Dixon79}:
+We obtain the standard pole-dipole result \citep{Tulc1, Tulc2, Mathisson37, Mathisson37repub, Papa51spin, CPapa51, Traut58, Dixon79}:

 where $\delta_{(4)}(x-y)$ denotes the four-dimensional Dirac function.
-It can easily be checked that the covariant conservation law $\nabla_\beta T^{\alpha\beta}=0$ holds as a consequence of the equation of motion~\eqref{MathPapa} and the equation of spin precession~\eqref{precgen}.
+It can easily be checked that the covariant conservation law $\nabla_\beta T^{\alpha\beta}=0$ holds as a consequence of the equation of motion \eqref{MathPapa} and the equation of spin precession \eqref{precgen}.

 Up to now we have considered unconstrained variations of the action \eqref{action}, describing the particle's internal degrees of freedom by the six independent components of the tetrad $e_A^{\phantom{A}\alpha}$ (namely a $4\times 4$ matrix subject to the 10 constraints $g_{\alpha\beta}\,e_A^{\phantom{A}\alpha}e_B^{\phantom{B}\beta} = \eta_{AB}$).
-To correctly account for the number of degrees of freedom associated with the spin, we must impose three \emph{suplementary spin conditions} (SSC).
+To correctly account for the number of degrees of freedom associated with the spin, we must impose three \emph{supplementary spin conditions} (SSC).

 Several choices are possible for a sensible SSC.
-Notice that in the case of extended bodies the choice of a SSC corresponds to the choice of a central worldline inside the body with respect to which the spin angular momentum is defined (see Ref.~\cite{K95} for a discussion).
-Here we adopt the Tulczyjew covariant SSC~\cite{Tulc1, Tulc2}
+Notice that in the case of extended bodies the choice of a SSC corresponds to the choice of a central worldline inside the body with respect to which the spin angular momentum is defined (see \citealt{K95} for a discussion).
+Here we adopt the \cite{Tulc1, Tulc2} covariant SSC